JoelBrd/Socket/docs/YourFirstPlug.md

 You can reference any members of `plug` (see [PlugDefinition](/api/PlugDefinition)) - most notably `plug.State` (see [PlugState](/api/PlugDefinition#PlugState))

-#### `plug.State.IsRunning`
+#### `plug.State.IsRunning` & `plug:ToggleIsRunning()`

-We can use this value to toggle the state of our **Plug**, so we can have a routine that gets toggled on/off.
-You *could* declare your own variable in `plug.State` to do this, but using `IsRunning` will give us some nice feedback on the *Widget* UI.
+We may want to have a **Plug** that has a toggleable routine; aka we can turn it on and off.
+We can change `plug.State.IsRunning` to indicate on the widget if the plug is running or not.
+Check out the API [here](/api/PlugDefinition#ToggleIsRunning)

 #### `plug.State.FieldValues`

-This is where we access the values of our fields, and make use of them.
+This is where the declared values of fields exist.
 If we have declared a field such as:
 ```lua
 {
 	Fields = {